 - Does household income, race/ethnicity, sex, children in household, neighborhood environments (i.e., walkability), and distance to LRT modify observed changes in multiple outcomes?

-- Findings from this study will provide practitioners in multiple sectors, government agencies, employers, and public health decision makers with evidence of the impact of transit investments in their communities.
+- Provide practitioners in multiple sectors, government agencies, employers, and public health decision makers with evidence of the impact of transit investments in their communities.

 Health & wellbeing: Physical activity (total and MVPA minutes/day), depressive symptoms, perceived quality of life, stress, and BMI measured across income, sex, and racial/ethnic groups